-The main purpose of these statements for directly controlling time advance is to model external processes that are not part of the model (e.g., a database query, machine initialization, ...).
+In practice, the main purpose of these statements for directly controlling time advance is to model external processes that are not part of the model (e.g., a database query, machine initialization, ...).
 In all these cases, the exact duration might be known only within an interval, which is why these statements take two arguments.

-The language semantics and simulators guarantee that time will not advance beyond max, but not that it will advance precisely after the min of the interval.
+The language semantics and simulators guarantee that time will not advance beyond max, but not that it will advance precisely to the min of the interval.

 The difference between duration and await duration is that in the latter case other processes in the same cog can execute while the awaiting process is suspended.
 In the case of the blocking duration statement, no other process in the same cog can execute.
-Note that processes in other cogs are not influenced by duration or await duration, except when they attempt to synchronize with that process.
+Note that processes in other cogs are not influenced by duration or await duration, except when they attempt to synchronize with the future of that process, at which point they will be blocked or suspended as well.